What is Brand Management? Simple Framework Anyone Can Use

 Can bad brand management destroy a business?

 Absolutely.
-Inconsistent messaging, a poor customer experience, and a failure to live up to promises can quickly destroy trust.
+Inconsistent messaging, a poor customer experience, and a failure to deliver on promises can quickly erode trust.
 Once trust is gone, customers leave, reputation plummets, and the business can fail.

 What are brand guidelines?

-Brand guidelines are a rulebook that explains how to use your brand's assets.
+Brand guidelines serve as a rulebook for effectively utilising your brand’s assets.
 They specify your official logo, colour palette, fonts, and tone of voice to ensure everyone (employees, agencies, partners) uses them consistently.

 How often should a business review its brand strategy?

-A full review should happen every few years, or whenever a significant change in your market or business goals.
-However, you should constantly monitor your brand's performance (via reviews and feedback) monthly or quarterly.
+A full review should occur every few years, or whenever there is a significant change in your market or business goals.
+However, you should constantly monitor your brand’s performance (via reviews and feedback) monthly or quarterly.